-- Legal Affairs Action: ONA’s Legal Affairs Committee works with the Board of Directors to formulate the organization’s position on legal issues that impact our members and the digital journalism community, such as lawsuits ONA should join, either as a party or as an amicus (or “friend of the court”), and reviews and comments on proposed briefs to make sure that the positions taken are consistent with the interests of ONA’s members.
-The committee also evaluates proposed legislation that may have an impact on digital journalists with a view toward weighing in on pending legislation, as appropriate.
+ONA’s Legal Affairs Committee works with the Board of Directors to formulate the organization’s position on legal issues that impact our members and the digital journalism community.
+The committee reviews lawsuits with an eye toward joining, either as a party or as an amicus (or “friend of the court”), as well as proposed briefs and legislation that may affect how journalists do their jobs.
+Learn more about the committee’s recent and past work on behalf of ONA members.